yingweiwo

 Absorption, Distribution and Excretion

-Less than 1%-2% is absorbed through the skin over a 4-day period following application.
+Less than 1%-2% of the product is absorbed through the skin within 4 days of application.

 Toxicity/Toxicokinetics